01 INTRODUCTION & CONTEXT

 Only 2% of users who created a video used the "Multi-face Swap" function.
 We felt this percentage was disproportionately low.
 I suspected it was because the term "Multi-face Swap" doesn't make its own function apparently clear.

-Since it was still important to distinguish between “Swap All Faces” and “Multi-face Swap,” I started exploring better ways to communicate what the “Multi-face” feature actually does.
+Since it was still important to distinguish between “Swap All Faces” and “Multi-face Swap,” I started exploring better ways to communicate what the “Multi-face Swap” feature actually does.
 Many platforms with similar tools use the term “Multi-face Swap,” and while Nielsen’s fourth heuristic encourages following established conventions, that label isn’t widely adopted yet.
 Most of our users are novice video editors, and the phrase itself isn’t immediately clear to them.

 I brainstormed several alternatives, including “Custom Face Swap” and “Advanced Face Swap,” but eventually chose a more straightforward, instructional label: “Swap a specific face.”
 Even though there still isn’t a standardized term for this function, this instructional phrasing does a better job of guiding users through the intended workflow.